cran/microinverterdata/README.md

 The single device here includes 2 separated inverters.
 We get one row of data per inverter, i.e. per solar panel.

-You can also use a vector of IP adresses for `device_ip`.
+You can also use a vector of IP addresses for `device_ip`.
 Thus the command would run on all the inverters

 ``` r